DeFliTeam/flightview_gui/README.md

  Close the windows terminal and open a new one without administrator function.

- Run command below using your BUSID in-place of the "4-4"
+ Run command below using your BUSID in-place of the "4-4".
+You will get an output that identifies the IP address for use, note this down.

  ```bash
 usbipd attach --wsl --busid 4-4